PostgreSQL CDC

 The Micro-Integration for PostgreSQL CDC captures changes (inserts, updates, deletes) from a PostgreSQL database table (using Debezium) and streams them to a topic on an event broker service.

-You can configure PostgreSQL CDC only as a source.
+You can configure PostgreSQL only as a source.

 For message headers, see PostgreSQL CDC Message Headers.